ShumwayGordon/MMMDA_ITMO/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291926-e3dcba21-3238-4aac-b6e8-395cc736e7f2.png">

-Figure 8 - Results of sampling target values using Bayesian network made with multivariate analysis
 </p>
+<h5 align="center">Figure 8 - Results of sampling target values using Bayesian network made with multivariate analysis</h5>

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291946-d71d908b-5710-4d66-902a-7f617dbe4376.png">

-Figure 9 - Results of sampling target values using Bayesian network made with structure-learning methods
 </p>
+<h5 align="center">Figure 9 - Results of sampling target values using Bayesian network made with structure-learning methods</h5>

 ## Conclusion
 As a result of the work, various sampling methods were investigated and implemented for the ozone dataset.
 In the course of comparing the results of sampling by various methods, it was revealed that each of the methods made it possible to obtain high-quality synthetic data for the dataset under consideration.